How and why did you decide go into communications?

 I look forward to repeating this soon, once I have had my vaccine, as at this stage I would have been missing from Italy for almost 10 months, the longest hiatus ever since I moved to the UK in 2007.

-What areas or trends interests you the most at this time?
+What areas or trends interest you the most at this time?

 I am fond of entrepreneurship, so I really like reading about new companies coming to life or emerging business trends.
 Therefore, I am enjoying these recent years where we have assisted to a sizeable increase in regional venture capital activity and the minting of several unicorns from Europe across several sectors, as well as the pipeline of IPOs they generate.